-If you’re set on rewards, the best credit card for a 660 credit score is Capital One QuicksilverOne.
+If you’re set on rewards, the best credit card for a 660 credit score is the Capital One QuicksilverOne Cash Rewards Credit Card.
 It offers 1.5% cash back on all purchases, which is an above average earning rate.
 However, it does charge an annual fee of $39.

-The best credit card for a 660 credit score is one that charges no or low fees.
+The best credit card for a 660 credit score is one that charges no or low fees and offers rewards.
 Credit cards for fair credit don’t have the best interest rates.
-So try to pay your bill in full and on time every month.
+So, try to pay your bill in full and on time every month.
 Doing so, along with keeping your credit utilization low, should eventually get your score in the good range.
 Before you apply for a card, you may be able to check for pre-approval to test the waters.
 If you’re pre-approved, you’re not guaranteed approval but your odds are about as high as they can be.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

-.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.